BCFT One-point Functions of Coulomb Branch Operators: Examples

 We then plug these values for $\Delta_{\text{max}}$ into the partition functions and consider the two sides of Eq. \eqref{eq:3ddualityXYZ}.
 In order to get rid of prefactors, and to obtain a function which is analytic in the gauge coupling both in the weak and the strong coupling expansion, it turns out to be convenient to compare the combination

 which, by \eqref{eq:3ddualityXYZ}, satisfies

-As for $\Delta$, we perform independent Pad\'e extrapolations of the two sides using the perturbative results of the previous section and we compare them.
+Similar to $\Delta$, we perform independent Pad\'e extrapolations for this quantity, on the two sides of the duality, using the perturbative results of the previous section and compare them.
 The results are showed in~Figure~\ref{fig:eF}.

-Finally we test the one-point functions.
+Additionally, we test the $S$-duality action on the one-point functions.
 In the considered example, the $S$-duality relation~\eqref{eq:Sduality4d1ptFnct} becomes

 We plot the results of the two independent Pad\'e extrapolations of the two sides in~Figure~\ref{fig:AnS}, for $n=2,4,6,8$.
 We see a good agreement for all values of $g^2$ for $n=2$.
 The agreement deteriorates as $n$ increase, the region where the two extrapolations agree progressively shrinks to values of $g^2$ of order 1.
 When they do not agree, this means that the number of available perturbative coefficients does not suffice to get a reliable Pad\'e extrapolation for these observables.
 The lesson we draw is that, perhaps expectedly, the question of how many orders are needed in order to get a reliable strong coupling extrapolation depends on the observable.
 The fact that the perturbative expansion becomes less and less reliable as we increase the charge $n$ of the Coulomb branch operators is also expected, because the perturbative coefficients grow with $n$, as exemplified by the first terms in \eqref{eq:chiralonept}.
-It should be possible to study a large charge limit of $n\to\infty$ with $g^2 n$ fixed, similarly to what was done in \cite{Grassi:2019txd} for the bulk two-point functions, in order to obtain exacts results in $g^2 n$ in a $1/n$ expansion.
+It should be possible to study a large charge limit of $n\to\infty$ with $g^2 n$ fixed, similarly to what was done in \cite{Grassi:2019txd} for the bulk two-point functions, in order to obtain exact results in $g^2 n$ in a $1/n$ expansion.
 We leave this as an interesting direction for the future.